rafagarin/expense_tracker/prompt.md

 The database columns are:
 - timestamp (in ISO 8601 format, YYYY-MM-DDTHH:mm:ss.sssZ)
-- direction (any of: outflow, inflow, neutral)
+- direction (any of: Outflow, Inflow, Neutral)
-- type (any of: expense, cash, debit, credit, debit repayment, credit repayment, transfer)
+- type (any of: Expense, Cash, Debit, Credit, Debit Repayment, Transfer)
 - amount
 - currency (I’m expecting CLP, USD, GBP)
 - source_description (the usually non-descriptive string that the bank email provides, or the description from Splitwise)
 - user_description (a user-provided description that will help with filling in more info about the movement, in step 3)
 - comment (free text field, for instructions to AI)
-- category (any of: housing, food, transportation, health, personal, household, entertainment, work, miscellaneous)
+- category (values are configured in the spreadsheet by the user)
-- loan_status (for debit and credit movements: "settled", "pending direct settlement", "pending splitwise settlement", "in splitwise"; null for others)
+- loan_status (for debit and credit movements: "Settled", "Pending Settlement", "Awaiting Splitwise Upload", "In Splitwise"; null for others)
 - settled_movement_id (used for repayments, id of the movement that is fully or partially settled by this movement)
 - clp_value (same as amount but converted to CLP)
 - usd_value (same as amount but converted to USD)